karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 }
 ```

-## netstat usage
+## netstat output

 - TCP connections are being reused.
 - The ``SetHandlerLifetime`` method is set to 15 seconds, which means that after 15 seconds the TCP connection will be marked for expiration.
-The next request will create a new TCP connection.
+The next incoming request will spawn a new TCP connection.
+- In this scenario, unlike Scenario 4 where the TCP connection was closed immediately after the time set by the ``PooledConnectionLifetime`` attribute had expired, the expiration of a handler will not promptly dispose of the TCP connection.
+The expired handler will be positioned in a distinct pool, which is periodically processed to dispose of handlers only when they become unreachable.

 {{< video src="/videos/httpclient-scenario5.mp4" type="video/mp4" preload="auto" >}}

-- Expiry of a handler will not immediately dispose the TCP connection.
-An expired handler is placed in a separate pool which is processed at intervals to dispose handlers only when they become unreachable.

 ## Pros & cons
 ### Pros